 Timing is everything when you’re fitting in a training session before work, between meetings, or on a lunch break.
-So when the equipment you need is taken, it can really throw a kink in your plan.
+So when the equipment you need is taken, it can really throw a wrench in your plan.
 That’s why Furthermore introduced Equipment Swaps, a mini-series that offers alternative exercises when your fitness tool of choice is unavailable.

 The cable machine is a great one-stop shop, allowing you to build mobility and strength in pretty much every muscle group.
 The problem is that other people know this too, and if you don’t have extra minutes to wait around for them to finish their sets, then it’s easy to just walk away feeling frustrated.
 But you don’t need to be tied to the machine.
 In fact, you can get even more benefits from stepping away from your comfort zone every now and then.

 “You actually get more efficiency out of your muscles—and work more stabilizers—when you’re freestanding,” says Danielle Gray, a Tier 3+ trainer at Equinox Marina Del Rey in California, who has grown accustomed to finding alternatives for her cable-loving clients.
 “These exercises also require a minimal amount of space, but you’ll want to carefully choose weights that are challenging, yet still allow you to perform each rep using proper form, since you can’t rely on the cables to do it for you.”

 Try one (or all) of the seven exercises below as a swap for some of the most common cable machine moves.
 Perform 3 to 5 sets of each move.